-Fees and charges are payable on the first day of each term.
-Students can make payments via cash, check, or credit card (Visa, MasterCard, or Discover) from the campus portal, My O-Zone.
-Parents who wish to be able to pay their student's tuition online should have their student set them up as an authorized user on the payment system.
+Fees and charges are payable two weeks prior to the first day of each term.
+Students can make payments via cash, check, or credit card (Visa, MasterCard, or Discover) from the online payment system ePay.
+Parents who wish to be able to pay their student's tuition online should have their student set them up as an authorized user on the ePay system.

 At the time a student formally registers for classes, either by signing and submitting the appropriate registration forms to the Registrar's Office, or by registering online, the student agrees to:

 - Assume financial responsibility for any charges and/or fees as posted to his/her student account.

 - Abide by the official college policies regarding withdrawal from the University.

 - Assume the responsibility for understanding the University's official policy concerning schedule changes and satisfactory academic progress which may result in additional charges or the loss of eligibility for certain types of financial aid.
 It is considered the student's responsibility to understand how these changes can affect his/her financial situation with regard to financial aid eligibility.

 Please note the following policies regarding late payments and delinquent accounts: